SolaceDev/solace-dev-tutorials/src/pages/tutorials/java-mqtt-paho/persistence-with-queues.md

 Connecting to Solace messaging at <host:port>
 Connected
 Subscribing client to topic: Q/tutorial
-Subscribed with OoS level 1 and waiting to receive msgs
+Subscribed with QoS level 1 and waiting to receive msgs

 Received a Message!
         Time:     2015-10-26 13:50:56.091